oVirt/ovirt-site/source/feature/vmpayload.html.md

     -   In floppy allow to attach either sysprep or payload
     -   In CD allow to attach either an ISO, or a payload

-2. Override current Floppy/CD attachment options:
-    -   Add a Payload option, in which you choose whether to pass the payload via CD or floppy (the passing method)
-    -   In floppy allow to attach a payload
-    -   In CD allow to attach a payload
-    -   Once a payload is chosen (either via CD or floppy), it will override the floppy/CD attachment

-3. Add a payload in addition to the current Floppy/CD attachment options:
+2. Add a payload in addition to the current Floppy/CD attachment options:
     -   Add a Payload option, in which you choose whether to pass the payload via CD or floppy (the passing method)
     -   In floppy allow to attach a payload
     -   In CD allow to attach a payload